Akgop/Nonlinear_Equations-2020/README.md

-# Nonlinear Equations with variation methods
+# [Numerical Analysis] Nonlinear Equations with variation methods
 1. The fixed-point implementation of the problem in 16bits - using bisection method
 2. Newton's Method
 <br>